 Q: Why prioritise mobile optimisation over other channels?

 Mobile’s share of ecommerce sales continues to grow around the globe.
 Statista projects that by 2021, mobile commerce will account for 73% of retail ecommerce purchases worldwide – up from 59% in 2017.
 Emerging ecommerce markets in mobile-first economies are a large driver of this trend.
 If you are considering where to place your bets for the holidays and the coming year, this is one place to start.

 Q: Is the research you referenced global, or relevant to a specific region?

 The findings presented here are based on Baymard Institute’s nine years’ worth of large-scale testing of e-commerce checkout flows using the following test methodologies including; 1:1 moderated usability testing, large-scale eye-tracking checkout study, two rounds of checkout benchmarking with 6,000+ weighted checkout UX performance parameters and seven quantitative studies with a total of 9,221 participants.

 Q: Do you have insight on how to optimise the overall checkout experience beyond mobile?

 Earlier this year, we provided a webinar with ten actionable tips for optimising your overall commerce checkout.
 We’ve commissioned research on ways merchant can optimise their checkout experience whether you are on desktop or mobile.

 Q: Is Amazon Pay designed only for mobile and web payments?

-Amazon Pay offers an easy way for customers to pay across channels, whether they are purchasing on web, mobile or with their voice with Alexa.
+Amazon Pay offers an easy way for customers to pay across channels, whether they are purchasing on web, or mobile.
 The good news is, when you offer Amazon Pay at checkout, your offering a familiar experience that hundreds of millions of Amazon customers know and trust.